 So, we went.
 They started with the younger kids first.
 Lizzie got an award for reading and her straight A’s.
 Antwan got one for science and something else that I wish I could remember right now.

 Then it was time for William’s class.
-His teacher went through his list and I watched everyone get called up except for William.
+His teacher went down his list and I watched everyone get called up, except for William.
 I sat there, stunned.
 Then his math teacher did his awards and made no mention of William, either.

-As I sat there, I was flashing back on what he said about the awards building confidence.
-I was wondering if this was going to lead to a fall-out in the days to come as he dwelled on it.
-And when he came up to me after, he had a tone.
-It’s a tone that I believe is indicative of bad things to come.
+As I sat there, I was flashing back on what William had said to me when he was clearly parroting a teacher at school.
+He said that the awards build confidence.
+I sat there I wondering if this was going to lead to a fall-out in the days to come as William started to dwell on it.
+And when he came up to me after the ceremony, he had a tone.
+It’s a tone that I believed was indicative of bad things to come.
 Although, to be fair, I could have just been reading it that way.
+But, honestly, I wouldn’t have blamed him for being upset.
+It was just plain not fair.

 Either way, I handed him the keys so he could go to the car and then I marched my little, afraid of confrontation self to the principal’s office.
 (Fyi, the principal is also his math teacher.)

-I mentioned to him that William was the only one who hadn’t gotten an award.
-I said that I understood that he didn’t earn one academically but I was concerned with the fact that everyone else got one.
+I pointed out that William was the only one who hadn’t gotten an award.
+I said that I understood that he didn’t earn one academically, but I was concerned with the fact that everyone else got one.
 When I told him what William had said about the awards building confidence, that struck a chord with him.

-Through the whole interaction, I was worried that I was a part of the problem and just being a helicopter mom.
-But, I was all in, anyway.
+Through the whole interaction, I was worried that I was part of the problem and I was just being a helicopter mom.
+But it was too late to worry about that too much because I was all in.

-He gave him the award, William thanked him, he closed our car door and then he got ambushed with a teary-eyed hug from this helicopter mom. haha.
+The principle gave him the award and William thanked him.
+He closed our car door and then was instantly ambushed with a hug by a teary-eyed hug helicopter mom. haha.

 And, ever since that moment, William and I have gotten along great.